Westpac vs DF Markets, Updated for 2026

 Westpac has around 255 financial instruments whilst DF Markets allows you to trade around 255 financial instruments available.

-The more instruments you can trade on the Westpac and DF Markets trading platforms the better.
+The more financial instruments you can trade on the Westpac and DF Markets trading platforms the better.
 It is good to have a diverse portfolio and the options available to a user will always vary.
 Trading is all about grasping potential opportunities and you seriously do not want to miss out on a trading opportunity due to the limitations of Westpac or DF Markets.

 Westpac and DF Markets Contact Details